AKtronics/PIC16F1619-Custom-Development-Board/README.md

 # PIC16F1619-Custom-Development-Board

-A professional-quality development board built from scratch using the PIC16F1619 microcontroller.
+A professional-quality development board built from scratch using PIC16F1619 microcontroller.
 Designed and simulated as my 2nd pcb project.
-This is a small compact version exclusively for PIC16F16!9 microcontroller usable for circuit development, testing educational purpose.
+This is a small compact version exclusively for PIC16F1619 microcontroller usable for circuit development, testing and educational purpose.
 ---

 ## Project Overview